-Universal Basic Ownership (UBO) grants people the right to earn a percentage of revenue generated by the machines that automate jobs.
+Universal Basic Ownership (UBO) grants people the right to earn a percentage of revenue generated by the machines, vehicles, robots and devices that automate jobs.

-It is a share in the Web3 machine economy.
-A share in the decentralized applications that enable intelligent, autonomous machines to provide services to people and other machines.
+It is a share in the Web3 Economy of Things.
+A share in the decentralized applications (dApps) that enable intelligent, autonomous machines to provide services to people and other machines.

 Unlike a share in a company however, this is a share which exists on the blockchain which you own and control, tied to your unique digital identity which also exists on the blockchain, which you own and control.